masterqwerty/mendix-box-docs/api-examples/folder/GetFolderItems.md

 # Get Folder Items

-This function will get a list of `BoxItem` entities that represent the individual items inside a folder that you specify.
+This action will get the items inside a specified folder.

 ## Required Values